altunixon/wips/lns/altina_ln/ASP-52-.md

 “Fufufu, is that so?”

-Regis took a piece of bread from the basket.
+Regis took a piece of bread from the basket.<br/>

 While other countries’ bread were soft, the outer layer of Belgaria’s bread was harder.
-Biting the bread would produce a crunchy sound.
+Biting the bread would produce a crunchy sound.<br/>

-Most likely, the difference was due to a different variation and production of wheat.
+Most likely, the difference was due to a different variation and production of wheat.<br/>

 “That reminds me, the west procures wheat that produce soft bread.”